tgirke/GEN242-2021/content/en/about/internal/internal_resources.md

 > This page provides links to password protected resources that are only accessible to the instructor and/or students enrolled in this class.

-- Course Planning Sheet: shared privately
+- Zoom URLs and course planning sheets are shared via the internal Google Doc named `URLs_to_Private_Info`.
-- [GitHub](https://github.com/personal): private repositories for course assignments (homework and course projects)
+- [GitHub](https://github.com/personal): private repositories for course assignments (course projects).
-- [GitHub Education](https://education.github.com/): provides free extra benefits to students
+- [GitHub Classroom](https://github.com/personal): homework assignments are distributed and autograded via GitHub Classroom.
+- Course communication: depending on student preferences this class uses for group communications Piazza and/or Slack.
+This year the preference was to use only Piazza.
     - [Piazza](https://piazza.com/ucr/spring2021/gen242/home): for communication among students and instructor (please avoid email!)
+    - [Slack](https://slack.com/): not used this year.
-- How to set up and maintain this site: see [here](/about/internal/install/)
+- Information on how to set up and maintain this site is [here](/about/internal/install/).